I recently attended a networking dinner during which one guest asked another to share a bit about her previous career in education.

-While initially her bluntness seemed fairly rude, later, I found myself admiring it.
-Here’s why: On many occasions I’ve looked forward to a fun evening out only to have it quickly derailed by a barrage of questions about my son who is on the autism spectrum and what we were doing to help him educationally and socially.
+While initially, her bluntness seemed fairly rude, later, I found myself admiring it.
+Here’s why: On many occasions, I’ve looked forward to a fun evening out only to have it quickly derailed by a barrage of questions about my son who is on the autism spectrum and what we were doing to help him educationally and socially.

 Sometimes something as simple as, “Can he shower independently?” or “Does he call you ‘Mommy and Daddy’ yet?” — though innocent enough — can keep me up until 4 a.m. feeling worse than if I’d polished off an entire blueberry pie.
 It’s not that I don’t have plenty to say, but we all need a well-deserved break from those conversations.
-While I’m happy to share information about anything that’s worked for us, there are times when I don’t want to spend two hours discussing how to get kids try new foods.
+While I’m happy to share information about anything that’s worked for us, there are times when I don’t want to spend two hours discussing how to get kids to try new foods.

 If you’ve ever found yourself mired in endless discussions about the merits of speech therapy or strategies for preparing for IEP season, you may have gone home wondering how you could have dodged these topics.

 Here are five strategies that have worked for me.
 While not always easy, with practice, they’ll become more natural and you’ll find your way out of conversations you don’t feel like having:

 You’re well within your rights to say, “You know I love talking about (insert name here) but when I finally get a night out, I like to take off my ‘mom’ hat for a minute.
 I’d be happy to talk about this another time but right now I want to hear how you made this delicious five-layer dip!”
 Suggesting another topic, one that requires the other person to share some information creates a natural segue.